grzesiek-galezowski/tdd-ebook/manuscript/030_Motivations.md

 players could clash for glory, fame and rewards.
 Even today, you can watch some of the matches on youtube.

 TDD is like Tekken.
 You have probably heard the mantra “red-green-refactor" or the general advice “write your test first, then the code", maybe you even did some experiments on your own where you were trying to implement a bubble-sort algorithm or other simple stuff by starting with a test.
 But that is all like practicing Tekken by trying out each move on its own on dummy opponent, without the context of real-world issues that make the fight really challenging.
-And while I think such exercises are (somewhat) useful, you need to understand the bigger picture.
+And while I think such exercises are useful (especially at the beginning), you need to understand the bigger picture as well.

 Some people I talk with about TDD sum up what I say to them as: “That is really demotivating - there are so many things I have to watch out for